xBFreEnergy/xBFreE/docs/mmpbsa/running_mmpbsa.md

 ??? tip "The structure defined in `-cs`, `-rs`, or `-ls` options is consistent"

-    Visualize the structure contained in the structure input file given in the `-cs`, `-rs`, or `-ls` options and make sure it is consistent (as shown in Fig 1, right panel).
-On the other hand, if the structure is "broken" (as shown in Fig 1, left panel) this could generate inconsistent results.
+    Visualize the structure contained in the structure input file given in the `-cs`, `-rs`, or `-ls` options and make sure it is consistent (as shown in Figure 1, right panel).
+If the structure is "broken" (as shown in Figure 1, left panel) this could generate inconsistent results.

+    The following procedure is executed with GROMACS.
+A similar processing can be performed with other softwares as well.

     _Generate the structure from tpr file:_